neowit/redmine_last_updated_by_column/README.md

 the fly when Redmine renders Issues list.
 The column is sortable but not groupable of filterable.

-Note: on /issues page when for Issues without updates "Updated By" is blank by design.
+Note: on /issues page (for Issues without updates) "Updated By" is blank by design.

 ## "My Page" Screenshots

+"Updated By" Colour Legend:
+- Red - updated by author
+- Brown - updated by a 3rd person (neither author nor assignee)
+- Black - updated by assignee

 !["Tickets assigned to me"](https://github.com/neowit/redmine-last_updated_by_column/raw/master/Screenshots/My-Page-original.png)